-I posted the above photographs on RedGage under the title ‘Sex in the City’ and one of the comments left was this one by Hobartian
+I posted the above photographs on another site and in one of the comments someone said

 It was then that I realised that I knew little or nothing about Dragonflies except that they looked pretty with their bright colours.
 So I set out to find something out about these wonderful little creatures.